Hellooooo Stratford!

 I was just sort of surprised that my man was doing it in full view of me.
 Of course, he never imagined that the doofy guy who showed up at opening with his special needs son would be, well, someone who would take pictures and write about it.
 It’s wasn’t like I told him.
 (I almost always try to “hide” my picture-taking for my own weird reasons and certainly don’t announce myself.)
 But… dude.
 But proper equipment.
 Please?

 FCA is just not really my kind of brewery.
 It’s fine; clean, themed, and I’m sure the beers are generally fine.
 It’s just not my scene, not my vibe, not my preferred styles of beer and not at the quality I’d want to revisit too often.
-As a sort of Boomer neighborhood brewery, they’ll probably do okay, even with nearby and superior competition.
+As a sort of Boomer neighborhood brewery, they’ll probably do okay for a while, even with nearby and superior competition.
 (Think the neighborhood pizza place half a mile from Wooster street in New Haven.)

 Na na nahhh nah, hey hey hey, gooOOOod-byyyyyyye.